cantierecreativo/tedium/README.md

 action(name, role = name)
 ```

 Declares the presence of an action button/link within the page.
-Once a `:sign_out` action is declared, the page object will define a `#sign_out_element` method, which will return the corresponding Capybara node and a `#sign_out!` method, which will click on the element.
+Once a `:sign_out` action is declared, the page object will define a `#sign_out_element` method, which will return the corresponding Capybara node and a `#sign_out!` method, which will perform a click on the element.

 The selector relies on a `role` attribute present in the action element (see `submit_button` for details).
 If the role attribute differs from the name you want to give to the page object action, provide it as a second argument.